-The District is generally exempt from federal and state income taxes under Section 115 of the Internal Revenue Code and a similar provision of state law.
-However, the District is subject to federal income tax on any unrelated business taxable income.
+The District is generally exempt from federal and state income taxes under Section 115 of the IRC and a similar provision of state law.
+The Foundation is exempt from federal income tax under Section 501(c)(3).
+Both the District and the Foundation are subject to federal income tax on any unrelated business taxable income.